leshields/tutorials/sassy-icons.md

   - CSS
   - JS
   - Browser Preview
 - CodePen will compile SASS to CSS for us on the fly in the browser, so we do not need to download or install anything.
-Note, CodePen is very aggressive with correcting SASS errors and will autocheck for errors constantly as you type.
+Note that CodePen is very aggressive with correcting SASS errors and will autocheck for errors constantly as you type.

 - Two example projects I created for this class:
   - Easier and quicker: [Big Email Button] (http://codepen.io/leshields/pen/JtIAo)
   - More time-consuming: [Arduino Logo] (http://codepen.io/leshields/pen/hsduo)